Learn how you can dive into scripture with these 9 Bible Study methods. Each Bible study how-to can easily be applied to your time in God’s Word.

 - Key Life Events

-After that start to dig deeper.
+After that started to dig deeper.
 I would encourage you to use Bible study tools.
 Some things to look for are:

 - What does their name mean?